Frequently Asked Questions About Financial Aid Refunds

 When will I receive my refund?

-We start to receive financial aid funds approximately six weeks into the term.
-Students are sent an e-mail when their loan funds arrive and, beginning with the September 2012 term, your refund will be sent to Higher One for processing within three days.
+We start to receive financial aid funds approximately six weeks into the term, although it can be longer for summer terms.
+Students are sent an email when their loan funds arrive.
+If a credit balance remains on your account after your tuition, fees, andother authorized charges are paid, a refund will be issued to you within seven days.
+When you see your refund processed on your ESC account, your funds will be sent to Higher One on the next business day.
 If you have not selected a refund choice at www.escchoicecard.com with the information on your Higher One card, your refund will be delayed.
 For more detailed information, please see our Anticipated Financial Aid Refund Dates page.

 Why do I need a Higher One card?

 You will use the information on the Higher One card to register your refund choice at www.escchoicecard.com.
-All financial aid refunds are processed through Higher One, so you must select your choice of either a paper check, direct deposit into your own bank account, or a Higher One bank account as your refund preference.
-If you decide to open a Higher One account, your card will serve as your debit card—otherwise, your card only serves as the means to select your refund choice.
+All financial aid refunds are processed through Higher One, so you must select one of the following refund methods: a direct deposit into your own bank account, open a Higher One account, or receive a Higher One paper check.
+If you decide to open a Higher One account, your card will serve as your debit card; otherwise, your card only serves as the means to make changes to your refund preference.

 How do I choose my refund preference?